'It's insurrection' Biden says, as Trump supporters storm U.S. Capitol

 “This is sedition and should be treated as such,” said the group’s president, Jay Timmons.

-Additional reporting by Susan Cornwell, Susan Heavey, Richard Cowan and Tim Ahmann; Writing by Andy Sullivan; Editing by Scott Malone and Will Dunham
+Additional reporting by Daphne Psaledakis, Mark Hosenball, Doina Chiacu, Jonathan Allen, Susan Cornwell, Susan Heavey, Richard Cowan and Tim Ahmann; Writing by Andy Sullivan; Editing by Scott Malone and Will Dunham

 Our Standards: The Thomson Reuters Trust Principles.